ahtif/FlatFinder/docs/ws3/backlog.md

 Then the GPS should take me to the property

 ### Managing Properties
+Feature: Managing Properties
+As a Landlord I should be able to add, remove or update my properties so that I can manage my properties.

 Scenario: Adding a property
 Given I am logged in as a Landlord